What is the Upside of Stress and what does it mean?

 We acknowledge we may not always be able to change the barrel us little apples are sitting in i.e. the systems and processes, pressures and environment impacting the apples.
 So in this instance, we need to help all the apples experience the barrel differently.

-At the Langley Group we have been running our Upside of Stress webinar series for global clients for the last six months, focusing on shifting the way we experience stress.
+At the Langley Group we have been running our Upside of Stress webinar series for global clients for a while now, focusing on shifting the way we experience stress.
 The Upside of Stress explores how stress influences us and how we can change the stress response of fight, flight, freeze, into a more useful response – personally and professionally.